thebhavana/institute/index.md

                     </div>
                     <div class="flex-grow">
                       <h2 class="text-gray-900 text-lg title-font font-medium mb-3">Teachers</h2>
                       <p class="leading-relaxed text-base">I have been teaching here for so many years.
-It has been a great experience for me to teach students and provide them great career oppurtunities by preparing them with skills and encouraging them to learn .</p>
+It has been a great experience for me to teach students and providing them great oppurtunities.</p>
                     </div>
                   </div>
                 </div>